Why you should keep an eye out for changes on your website

-Hexowatch helps digital marketing agencies scale and deliver world class service by empowering client teams with real time notifications and page change archiving that works on autopilot.
+Hexowatch helps digital marketing agencies in Washington DC and all over the world scale and deliver world class service by empowering client teams with real time notifications and page change archiving that works on autopilot.

 -Getting alerts and archiving changes when client competitors make changes to their landing pages